With files from Diana Ballon

 Nurture the mind-body connection at these innovative health and wellness clubs across the city.

-Home to some of the country’s most innovative wellness spaces, a trip to Toronto offers the opportunity to sample the latest in holistic wellness that combines mental and physical activities.
+Home to some of the country’s most innovative wellness spaces, Toronto offers the opportunity to sample the latest in holistic wellness that combines mental and physical activities.

 Ready?
 Dive into these growth opportunities.